100,000 Ukrainians given temporary protection in Belgium after four years of war

 The largest wave arrived in 2022, the first year of the war.
 That year, 63,356 people were granted protection, including 26,507 in March alone.
 The numbers fell in the following years: 15,626 in 2023 and 13,277 in 2024.
 Last year, 8,756 people received certificates of protection.

-In December, aid groups including Caritas International warned that protection for Ukrainian refugees in Belgium is becoming harder to obtain, even as the violence continues.
+In December, aid groups including Caritas International warned that protection for Ukrainian refugees in Belgium was becoming harder to obtain, even as the violence continued.
 By the end of 2025, one in three applicants was refused, compared with just 3 per cent in 2022.

 Not all those granted protection are still in Belgium.
 The authorities confirmed that 22,594 people have been removed from the national register.
-This includes those who left the country, died, or were no longer living at their registered address.
+This includes those who left the country, died or were no longer at their registered address.
 Of these, 7,515 said they had moved abroad.
-Most (5,841 people) returned to Ukraine.
-Smaller numbers moved to Poland (254), the United States (245) and Canada (217).
+Most returned to Ukraine.
+Smaller numbers moved to Poland, the US and Canada.
 The true figure is likely higher, as not everyone reports their departure.

 For those who remain, the future is uncertain.
 While temporary protection runs until March 2027, support in Flanders is being reduced.
 Of the 8,756 Ukrainians who arrived last year, 12 per cent needed help finding housing, according to Fedasil.
 They were referred to cities and towns across the country.